Analysis: Tech Inc's invincible aura fades

 The profit warnings could signal a broader pullback in orders, which means that Wall Street's earnings projections now appear over-optimistic to some outside experts.

+"Companies haven't had a chance to adjust estimates yet and they will.
+That's coming," said Hickey, who has been following the tech industry since the 1980s.

 The one bright spot is Apple Inc, which still has many fans on Wall Street.
-The iPhone and iPad maker is one of the few major tech stocks to have gained in July, up 4 percent.
+The iPhone and iPad maker is one of the few major tech stocks to have gained in July, to the tune of 4 percent.

 "Guidance could turn out to be very conservative given momentum with new Macs, a potential iPad mini and ongoing success with the new iPad," Barclays analyst Ben Reitzes said in a research note.
 Apple said the latest iPad will hit Chinese store shelves on July 20.